-Development Objectives for Scenic Viewing Points It is a development objective of Cavan County Council to:
+Development Objectives for Scenic Viewing Points

-Restrict development that would obstruct views and to minimise visual intrusion by only permitting compatible uses.
+SVP1 Restrict development that would obstruct views and to minimise visual intrusion by only permitting compatible uses.

-SVP 2 Ensure the location, design and visual prominence of developments are examined, including possible effects on views from the public realm towards sensitive or vulnerable landscape features.
+SVP2 Ensure the location, design and visual prominence of developments are examined, including possible effects on views from the public realm toward sensitive or vulnerable landscape features.